livecycle/preevy/README.md

 ## CI Integration

-Preview is also designed to work seamlessly with your CI, allowing you to easily import a shared preview profile shared in S3 (support for more storage providers is coming soon).
+`preevy` is also designed to work seamlessly with your CI, allowing you to easily import a shared preview profile shared in S3 (support for more storage providers is coming soon).

 The profile can be created using `preevy init`, then choosing S3 URL for storing the profile.
 (Preevy will create a bucket if one doesn't exist)
 After the profile is created, it can be imported in the CI using `preevy init --from <s3-url>`